Ygnys/pocketbase/README.md

 If CGO is enabled, it will use [mattn/go-sqlite3](https://pkg.go.dev/github.com/mattn/go-sqlite3) driver, otherwise - [modernc.org/sqlite](https://pkg.go.dev/modernc.org/sqlite).
 You can enable and disable CGO by setting the `CGO_ENABLED` environment variable to `1` or `0` respectively.

-Enable CGO only if you really need to squeeze the read/write query performance at the expense of complicating cross compilation.
+Enable CGO only if you really need to squeeze the read/write query performance at the expense of complicating cross-compilation.

 To build the minimal standalone executable, like the prebuilt ones in the releases page, you can simply run `go build` inside the `examples/base` directory.